 Initial Investment and Operational Expenses

-There might be other initial costs that you didn’t count on.
+There might be other starting out costs that you didn’t count.
 Especially when working independently, additional equipment costs such as ropes and kettlebells might come into play, but also electronic devices like a proper laptop or trackers (if you do not own them or prefer not to use your personal items), as well as personal training software.
-Costs for uniforms, graphic design, and so on also cannot be neglected.
-Make sure you consider all costs that come upfront beforeyou start.

 How Much Should You Charge For a Personal Training Session?

 Don’t forget to account for tax.
 Taxes depend on the country you’re working in.
-If you forget calculating taxes in your planning, your personal savings will be smaller and that new car or dream vacation will be far, far away.
-But as you can see in the calculation tool, it is not hard at all to keep an overview over the due amount of taxes.
-On a side note, keep in mind that taking care of your taxes is also a time investment but necessary for a proper financial planning.
+If you forget to calculate taxes in your planning, your personal savings will be smaller and that new car or dream vacation will be far, far away.
+But as you can see in the calculation tool, it is not hard at all to keep an overview of the due amount of taxes.
+On a side note, keep in mind that taking care of your taxes is also a time investment, but necessary for proper financial planning.

 Alright, now that you have calculated the total cost and estimated your personal savings, you know how much you need to earn.